Automated Patient Triage in Healthcare

 How It Works

-Step 1: Patient initiates contact (call, portal, walk-in) and provides basic demographics; the AI immediately queries your Epic, Cerner, or athenahealth instance via FHIR to retrieve full medical history, current medications, recent encounters, and insurance eligibility in under 2 seconds.
+Step 1: Patient initiates contact (call, portal, walk-in) and provides basic demographics; the AI immediately queries your Epic, Cerner, or athenahealth instance via FHIR to retrieve full medical history, current medications, recent encounters, and insurance eligibility in seconds, depending on your EHR's own API response time.

 Step 2: The model applies clinical triage logic - analyzing chief complaint, comorbidities, vital signs (if available), and acuity indicators - then cross-references your payer contracts and prior authorization requirements to identify any approval barriers before the patient is even scheduled.